EllisTheEllice/raspi-alarm/README.md

 # raspi-alarm

 This is a small home-made alarmsystem based on a raspberry pi.
-The alarmsystem is able to detect motion through a IR-sensor.
+The alarmsystem is able to detect motion through a PIR-sensor.
 If a motion is detected, the raspberry starts taking images from the suspicious movements.
 Those images are then immediately backed-up to AWS [S3](https://aws.amazon.com/de/s3/), so that in case the raspberry gets destroyed, some images have made it to the backup.
-In addition to this, the raspberry send a notification to an AWS [SNS](https://aws.amazon.com/sns/?nc1=h_ls) topic, so that the owner can get notified in multiple ways (email, SMS, Push etc.).
+In addition to this, the raspberry sends a notification to an AWS [SNS](https://aws.amazon.com/sns/?nc1=h_ls) topic, so that the owner can get notified in multiple ways (email, SMS, Push etc.).

 If you have the possibility to run a web application, here are some good news:
-I have included a simple webapp which can run on a webserver and viewed by a smartphone.
+I have included a simple webapp which can run on a webserver and viewed on a smartphone.
 With this webapp, it is possible to start or stop the alarmsystem without the need to SSH into your raspberry.
 Of course it is possible to run this webapp on the raspberry itself.
 The installation section covers how to do that.

-**Using AWS services imply costs.
-They are really low, but they will apply.
-See here for costs of the used services**
+**Using AWS services implies costs.
+They are really low, but they will arise.
+See here for pricing of the used services**
 - [AWS SNS pricing](https://aws.amazon.com/sns/pricing/)
 - [AWS S3 pricing](https://aws.amazon.com/sns/pricing/)